-I cannot better summarize his thesis better than Blight did:
+I cannot summarize his thesis better than Blight did:

 Three overall visions of Civil War memory collided and combined over time: one, the reconciliationist vision, which took root in the process of dealing with the dead from so many battlefields, prisons, and hospitals and developed in many ways earlier than the history of Reconstruction has allowed us to believe; two, the white supremacist vision, which took many forms early, including terror and violence, locked arms with reconciliationists of many kinds, and by the turn of the century delivered the country a segregated memory of its Civil War on Southern terms; and three, the emancipationist vision, embodied in African Americans’ complex remembrance of their own freedom, in the politics of radical Reconstruction, and in conceptions of the war as the reinvention of the republic and the liberation of blacks to citizenship and Constitutional equality.
 In the end this is a story of how the forces of reconciliation overwhelmed the emancipationist vision in the national culture, how the inexorable drive for reunion both used and trumped race.

 Race and Reunion is more than just an exploration of how the Lost Cause mythology was developed, although that is included.
 It is also about how memory shapes the future and how choices are consciously and unconsciously made about what is worth remembering.
-Historians talk about ‘usable memory’, the idea that history is not just history, but something that can give meaning or understanding for a current era.
-I do not think that Blight coined that term, but Race and Reunion spends a lot of time exploring how usable memory worked at the end of the Civil War.
+Historians talk about “usable memory,” the idea that history is not just history, but something that can give meaning or understanding for a current era.
+I do not think that Blight coined that term, but Race and Reunion spent a lot of time exploring how usable memory worked at the end of the Civil War.

 Reunification was not quick, or neat.
-But in the end, the choice that seems to have been made was that it was more important for the country to be reunified for White Americans than for Black Americans to be integrated into the country and an accurate accounting of the reality of slavery to be dealt with.
-White Americans were willing to accept the White supremacist assumptions that were present both in the north and south, to repudiate the enforcement of the post Civil War constitutional amendments, and encourage ‘extraordinary’ Blacks to the extent that they did not upset the social order.
+But in the end, the choice that seems to have been made was that it was more important for the country to be reunited for White Americans than for Black Americans to be integrated into the country and an accurate accounting of the reality of slavery to be dealt with.
+White Americans were willing to accept the White supremacist assumptions that were present both in the North and South, to repudiate the enforcement of the post-Civil War constitutional amendments, and encourage “extraordinary” Blacks to the extent that they did not upset the social order.

 I could have highlighted much of the book.
 I did highlight 44 passages, many of them quite long because the context of them is so important to the understanding (you can look at them on my Goodreads page).
-Blight is not making a quick argument, the nuance is important.
-What is in the background of the history is what might have been.
-Not just at the time but today.
-Today we are living with long term implications of a country that has not had to honestly deal with its history and its culture of white supremacy.
+Blight is not making a quick argument; the nuance is important.
+What is in the background of history is what might have been not just at the time but today.
+Today, we are living with the long-term implications of a country that has not had to honestly deal with its history and its culture of white supremacy.

-“Modeled on Jonathan Swift’s story “A Modest Proposal,” Du Bois called his satire “A Mild Suggestion.”
+“Modeled on Jonathan Swift’s story “A Modest Proposal,” Du Bois called his satire “A Mild Suggestion.
 Similar to Johnson’s parable on the Pullman car, Du Bois placed five characters on the deck of a ship: a Little Old Lady, a Westerner, a Southerner, a New Yorker, and a Colored Man.
-They are discussing the “Negro Problem” within hearing of the Colored Man, and suggest the usual solutions of education, work, and emigration.
+They are discussing the “Negro Problem” within the hearing of the Colored Man, and suggest the usual solutions of education, work, and emigration.
 Finally they ask the black man his opinion.
 He sits down and lays out his “perfect solution.”
 He urges rejection of education because it will only lead to “ambition, dissatisfaction and revolt, “scorns work because it can only foment job competition and the disruption of social circles, and refuses emigration because it is impractical.
-Instead, he proposes that on January 1, 1913…”

-The story goes on to suggest that the best way to solve the ‘Negro Problem’ is to just kill all Blacks.
-DuBois’ satire has been echoed since with a number of other thinkers.
+The story suggests that the best way to solve the “Negro Problem” is just to kill all Black people.
+DuBois’ satire has been echoed since by a number of other thinkers.
 In many ways, that short parable (which I have not been able to find in complete text) does address the way that many continue to think about race in the US.